HomeLatest NewsGovTechBig Tech in deep mess as Biden administration backs six bills to undo their dominance

 Advertisement

 Two bills also address the issue of giant companies, such as Amazon and Google, creating a platform for other businesses and then competing against those same businesses.
-One would require the competing to be sold while the other would require platforms to refrain from favoring their own businesses.
+One would require the competing business to be sold while the other would require platforms to refrain from favoring their own businesses.

-A third bill would require a platform to refrain from any merger unless it could show the acquired company does not compete with it.
+A third bill would require a platform to refrain from any merger unless could show the acquired company does not compete with it.
 A fourth would require platforms to allow users to transfer their data elsewhere.

 The last two would increase the budgets of antitrust enforcers and ensure that antitrust cases brought by state attorneys generally remain in the court they select.